Courtney Stodden Releases Single ‘For You’ From New EP ‘Off The Record’

 — Daily Mail Celebrity (@DailyMailCeleb) April 26, 2018

-Hutchison said that Courtney doesn’t have any money and Sheng started paying her rent.
+Hutchison said that Courtney doesn’t have any money, and Sheng started paying her rent.
 Hutchison added that Stodden wants to stay in Hollywood because she’s “addicted to fame.”

 After moving in together, Courtney and Chris were spotted checking out what appeared to be engagement rings.